toschin/GreenVUBeans/README.md

 # GreenVUBeans
-Project for the Service Oriented Design course at VU Amsterdam (2023)
+Project for the Green Lab course at VU Amsterdam (2023)